ADBeta/psx-comBINe/README.md

 <b> (c) ADBeta 2023 </b>

 psx-comBINe is a program to combine/merge multiple .bin files from a psx .cue
-.bin CD-ROM dump, into a single .cue and .bin file.
+.bin CD-ROM dump, and produces a single .bin file and .cue sheet.
+This is specifically useful for certain emulators, conversion softwares such as
+cue2pops, and I find it faster and less error prone when writing to cheap, low
+quality CD's.

 This operation is commonly done via CDMage, or other tools in the PSX community,
 but having a purpose built tool seems like a useful addition to the community.